anshulyadav01/RESTful-APIs/README.md

      nodemon app.js
      ```
 - Hitting enter will start a node server on http://localhost:3000.

+  *Note: Currently http://localhost:3000 will not display anything except `Cannot GET /` because there is not HTML included.*
 - Use Postman to *get()*, *put()*, *delete()*, *patch()*.
 - To explore the MongoDB functions click [here](https://www.mongodb.com/docs/).